Last Date of Attendance (Policy AA-63)

 STUDENT ATTENDANCE PROCEDURES

-1. Faculty are expected to inform students in writing of Clarkson College attendance policies in all their course syllabi.
+1. Faculty are expected to inform students of Clarkson College attendance policies in writing in all their course syllabi.

 2. Each faculty member must take daily/weekly attendance in all theory, lab, clinical, and online class sessions.